kylethieringer/ephys-acquisition/README.md

 ## Contact

-For questions or issues, contact [your lab/PI name]
+For questions or issues, contact me, kyle thieringer